kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 *   Retain native (or nearly native) performance.
 *   Improve testing rigor by being vastly easier to test.
 *   Allow for client-side validation experiments.
-*   Establish a low-risk, data-driven path for new APIs to adopt declarative validation natively ("DV-Only") without requiring a handwritten fallback, simplifying API development and review.
+*   Establish a low-risk, data-driven path for new APIs to adopt declarative validation natively via the Validation Lifecycle without requiring a handwritten fallback, simplifying API development and review.

 ### Non-Goals